frba/SynBioPython/README.md

 -----------

 SynBioPython is developed collectively by members of the Global Biofoundries Alliance and released on Github under the MIT license.
-Constributions are welcome!
+Contributions are welcome!